otam-mato/projects_landing_page/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am deploying the web application on MS Azure AKS using HELM.
 Subsequently, I am introducing the second version of the app and then rollback to the first version.

 ✍️ 11.**[Setting up a Service Mesh with Istio, demo for Observability and traffic management](https://github.com/otam-mato/nodejs_mysql_web_app_helm_azure_aks_deployment)**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am deploying the web application on MS Azure AKS using HELM.
-Subsequently, I am introducing the second version of the app and then rollback to the first version.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the current installment, I am setting up the service mesh with Istio and demonstrate observability features with Kiali, Jaeger, Prometheus and Grafana as well as traffic management using "Canary" deployment.